njonsson/cape/README.markdown

 ### Mirror Rake tasks into a Capistrano namespace

 Cape plays friendly with the Capistrano DSL for organizing Rake tasks in Capistrano namespaces.
-Note that Cape statements must be executed within a `Cape` block.
+Note that Cape statements must be contained in a `Cape` block.

     # config/deploy.rb